Patriarch of the Church of the East: Catholic

-Patriarchal succession, 19th and 20th centuries and at present
+Patriarchal succession, 19th to 21st centuries

 There were three Qudshanis patriarchs in the decades leading up to the First World War: Shemʿon XVII Abraham (1820–61), Shemʿon XVIII Rubil (1861–1903), and Shemʿon XIX Benjamin (1903–18), who was consecrated at an uncanonically early age.
 Shemʿon XIX Benjamin (1903–18) was murdered in the village of Kohnashahr in the Salmas district in 1918, and was succeeded by the feeble Shemʿon XX Paul (1918–20).
 Paul died only two years after taking office.
 As there were no other qualified members of the patriarchal family available, he was succeeded by his twelve-year-old nephew Eshai, who was consecrated patriarch on 20 June 1920 under the name Shemʿon XXI Eshai.

 Shemʿon XXI Eshai was murdered in the United States in 1975 and succeeded in 1976 by Dinkha IV Hnanya, the first non-Patriarch of the Church of the East to be appointed not by hereditary succession since the 15th century.
 Dinkha IV was succeeded by Gewargis III.
 Following the resignation of Gewargis III on 6 September 2021, he was succeeded by Awa IIl.